fmaste/Haskell/doc/EvaluationStrategies.md

 Not to be confused with [λ-Calculus](Lambda.md) reduction strategies, the process by which a more complex expression is reduced to a simpler expression.

-Also notice that we are not talking about the evaluation order when not constrained by operator precedence or associativity, that also in languages like C is unspecified.
+Also notice that we are still not talking about the evaluation order when not constrained by operator precedence or associativity, that also in languages like C is unspecified.
 We are talking about how the expressions that need further evaluation and are used as function arguments are treated.